rroyal107/rroyal107/README.md

 - 👋 Hi, I’m Remi
 - 👀 I’m interested in learning and new opportunities
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning to code
 - 📫 How to reach me rroyal107.rams.wssu@outlook.com
-- ⚡ Fun fact: ... nothing I can think of ...
+- ⚡ Fun fact: ... nothing I can think of at the moment ...

 <!---
 rroyal107/rroyal107 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.